grackle-project/grackle/doc/source/Integration.rst

   * The highlighted functions can also be used in tandem with other functions described in :ref:`dynamic_api_functions` to simplify (de)serialization of :c:data:`chemistry_data`

-  * The dynamic API does not currently provide a function for configuring string parameters.
-This currently just affects one member of :c:data:`chemistry_data`: :c:data:`grackle_data_file`.
+  * For completeness, the dynamic API also provides an analogous a function for configuring string parameters.